Perarasu-cloud/double-wishbone-suspension-system/README.md

 - **Control Arms:** AISI 4130
 - **Spring:** 65Si7

-The project analysis identified this material combination as suitable for high-load conditions.
+The project analysis identified this combination as suitable for high-load conditions.

 ---